 Tina’s Story

 Tina was a discount note/cashflow broker who discovered factoring and business finance as a lucrative (and powerful) additional service she could add to her current business of purchasing discount mortgage notes.
 In fact, factoring and business finance were very common add-ons for cash flow consultants due to their residual income features and ease of marketing since leads could be generated easily using direct mail and her website.
-She offered a free booklet on factoring through her mailings, and one of her first leads and accounts was a painting contractor who strictly provided services to apartment complexes.
+She typically offered a free booklet on factoring through her mailings, and one of her first leads and accounts was a painting contractor who strictly provided services to apartment complexes.
 When a tenant moved out, his crew then painted the apartment interior, made small repairs, and made the dwelling ready to re-rent.

 The management companies that paid the contractor were notoriously slow payers, but it was good business and a great niche.
 The contractor was a perfect candidate for factoring and became her very first client, where she earned over $500 monthly in commissions on average.
 However, that is just part of the story.